ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Operational note for PSD DMARC: For PSOs, feedback for non-existent domains is desirable and useful, just as it is for org-level DMARC operators.
-See [@!RFC9091, section 4] for discussion of Privacy Considerations for PSD DMARC
+See (#privacy-considerations) for discussion of Privacy Considerations for PSD DMARC.

 #   Changes from RFC 7489 {#rfc7849-changes}